Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

 The separability of the collision integral suggests the existence of a one-parameter family of scale-invariant spectra parametrized by the exponent $w$.
 To select the physically relevant solution, we impose boundary conditions through the energy flux.
 Since the Energy is an integral of motion, the kinetic Eq.~\eqref{eq:kinsimple} can be written formally as a continuity equation

 where $\Pi_\alpha\left(t\right)$ is a three-dimensional flux in k-space.
 Its divergence is related to the collision integral through

-Thus, a steady solution corresponds to a divergence-free flux.
-Because of the gauge freedom $\Pi_\alpha+\nabla\times A_\alpha$, with a vector potential $A_\alpha$, infinitely many flux fields correspond to the same steady state.
-However, fixing the flux fixes the solution uniquely.
-In stationary turbulence sustained between forcing and dissipation scales that are widely separated, a natural gauge choice is a purely radial flux, $\Pi_\alpha=\Pi_\alpha^{r}\hat{r}$.
-This choice is also consistent with the fact that there are no resonant interactions among triads with identical wavenumber magnitude, $k_\alpha =k_\beta =k_\gamma$, but different angles.
-With this choice, the divergence relation becomes
+\addMS{Accordingly, stationary solutions correspond to divergence-free fluxes.
+The flux field is not uniquely determined by its divergence: if $A_\alpha$ is any vector potential, then $\Pi_\alpha\rightarrow\Pi_\alpha+\nabla_k\times A_\alpha$, leaves \eqref{eq:divSt} unchanged.
+Thus, infinitely many flux fields correspond to the same stationary state.
+Conversely, specifying the flux uniquely determines the stationary solution.
+In stationary turbulence sustained between well-separated forcing and dissipation scales, a natural gauge choice is a purely radial flux, $\Pi_\alpha=\Pi_\alpha^{r}\hat{r}$, where the radial density $\Pi_\alpha^{r}$ may still depend on the polar angle, consistent with anisotropy.
+This choice is further motivated by the absence of resonant interactions among triads satisfying $k_\alpha =k_\beta =k_\gamma$, with differing propagation directions only.
+Consequently, there is no purely angular resonant redistribution of energy at fixed wavenumber magnitude.} With this choice, the divergence relation becomes

-Substituting the homogeneous spectrum ~\eqref{eq:turbspec} gives
+Substituting the homogeneous spectrum~\eqref{eq:turbspec} gives

 such that in a steady state, $St_{\Omega}\left(w_0,f_{w_0}, \theta_k \right)$ must vanish.
 Multiplying by $k$ and integrating $\int_k^\infty dk' $ assuming $w<w_0$ yields the radial flux